ArmoredTurtle/AFC-Klipper-Add-On/documentation/configuration/AFC.cfg.md

 VarFile: ../printer_data/config/AFC/AFC.var
 #    Defines the location of the AFC.var file.
 This file is used to store
 #    variables and settings for the AFC system.
 long_moves_speed: 150
+#    Default: 150
 #    Speed in mm/s.
-Default value is 150mm/s.
-This is the speed used for
+This is the speed used for long moves, such as when
-#    long moves, such as when loading or unloading filament.
+#    loading or unloading filament.
 long_moves_accel: 250
+#    Default: 250
 #    Speed in mm/s².
-Default value is 250mm/s².
-This is the acceleration
-#    used for long moves.
+This is the acceleration used for long moves.
 short_moves_speed: 50
+#    Default: 50
 #    Speed in mm/s.
-Default value is 50mm/s.
-This is the speed used for
+This is the speed used for short moves, such as
-#    short moves, such as when moving the final distance to the toolhead
-#    or during calibration.
+#    when moving the final distance to the toolhead or during calibration.
 short_moves_accel: 300
+#    Default: 300
 #    Speed in mm/s².
-Default value is 300mm/s².
-This is the acceleration
-#    used for short moves.
+This is the acceleration used for short moves.
 short_move_dis: 10
+#    Default: 10
 #    Move distance for failsafe moves.
-Default is 10mm.
 global_print_current: 0.6
+#    Default: 0.6
 #    Uncomment to set stepper motors to a lower current while printing.
 #    This value can also be set per stepper with print_current: 0.6
 enable_sensors_in_gui: True
+#    Default: False
 #    Boolean to show all sensor switches as filament sensors in
 #    the Mainsail/Fluidd gui.
 default_material_temps: default: 235, PLA:210, ABS:235, ASA:235